Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Summary

 In this work, we use full detector simulation to project the uncertainties for $|V_{cb}|$ at unpolarized Higgs factories via the observable $R_{cb} \equiv \frac{\text{BR}(W \to cb)}{\sum \text{BR}(W \to qq)}$.
 We focus on semileptonic $WW$ final states with a $\mu$ or $e$ with significant missing energy to ensure high signal efficiency, purity, and clear theoretical interpretation.
 Kinematic selection rules are proposed to discriminate $WW$ events from other SM backgrounds, including multiple four- and two-fermion events by at least four orders of magnitude with signal efficiencies $\gtrsim 40\%$.
 Flavor tagging cuts based on the \textsc{ParticleNet} algorithm further separate $W \to cb$ events from other hadronic $W$ decays with high purity and efficiency.
 The analysis projects a statistical uncertainty of $\sim 0.4-1.5\%$ for $|V_{cb}|$ when combining both leptonic channels, depending on operational plans.
 These results demonstrate the potential of $|V_{cb}|$ extraction at Higgs factories, comparable to $WW$ threshold runs.

 Theoretical and experimental sources of systematic uncertainties are discussed.
 Higher-order corrections to the measurement are suppressed in the $R_{cb}$ ratio, introducing a relative $|V_{cb}|$ uncertainty $\lesssim 0.1\%$ from current perturbative calculations.
 Experimental systematic effects are more significant and may dominate over statistical ones in a conservative scenario.
 We recognize the largest term is the uncertainty in flavor tagging due to the tagging efficiencies of $b/c$ jets and mistagging rates from lighter jets to $b/c$ jets.
 This is crucial as backgrounds like $WW \to \ell \nu cs/d$ can only be efficiently removed through flavor tagging.
 The effects from tagging and mistagging are comparable in our baseline simulations.
 Other systematic uncertainties from signal efficiency and background estimation will also contribute moderately.
 Overall, systematic uncertainties may overtake statistical ones in the worst case but could be mitigated with the help of data calibration and specific algorithms.
+Here, our goal is to roughly pin down the possible range of systematic effects of $|V_{cb}|$ extraction.
+On the other hand, a thorough study of the precise magnitude of systematics and identifying subleading contributors will be crucial and widely benefit precision physics programs at future lepton colliders.
+Eventually, the accurate determination $|V_{cb}|$ will only be possible if the systematics are properly modeled, as a community effort.

-The measurement of $R_{cb}$ from semileptonic $WW$ measurements could be generalized for other measurements like $R_{cs}$ or $R_{cb}$, which may help further extend our understanding of precision $W$ physics.
+The measurement of $R_{cb}$ from semileptonic $WW$ measurements could be generalized for other measurements like $R_{cs}$ or $R_{cd}$, which may help further extend our understanding of precision $W$ physics.
 We hope the method and conclusions of this work will become useful inputs fitting well into the broader picture of joint electroweak-flavor physics program at future Higgs factories.